adobley/odn-terraform/README.md

 * public_key - Your public key, I think I put this in and am not using it yet?
 * private_key - Your private key for connecting to the server.
 Should be added to your DigitalOcean page.
 * ssh_fingerprint - Your ssh_fingerprint.
 You can find this yourself or grab it from DigitalOcean when you add your SSH key.
+* image_id - The ID or slug for the Digital Ocean image you want to use.
+This is designed to work with `flatcar`.
 * num_workers - Number of k8s worker nodes
   * 3
 * hyperkube_version - Version of hyperkube, a collection of k8s executables, I'd like to find a way to pin this to latest stable